Cat Dictionary A-E

 a cat who wakes you up in the middle of the night or very early in the morning

-the aftermath of being furred; covered in cat fur; also all-over-cat-fur
+the aftermath of being furred; covered in cat fur

 The cat furred me and now I am all-over-cat-hair.